Color-Kinematics Duality for Pure Yang-Mills and Gravity at One and Two Loops: Construction of Duality-Satisfying Integrands

 where each $\mathcal{P}^{x}$ is the numerator of an integral $\mathcal{I}_4^{x}[\mathcal{P}^{x}(\lambda_i,p,q,k_i)](s,t)$ corresponding to diagram $x$, depicted in \fig{Fig:PandNP}.
 In contrast to the one-loop case, the duality-satisfying amplitudes do contain tadpole diagrams with nonvanishing numerators.

-However, all numerators except the first three in \eqn{IntegralNumerators} lead to vanishing contributions after integration.
-The integrals associated with diagrams (d)-(k) in \fig{Fig:PandNP} vanish because they are scale free.
-Diagrams (e), (f), and (h)-(k) are ill-defined but are similar to ones encountered with on-shell Feynman diagrams.
-Diagrams (f), (h), and (j) in \fig{Fig:PandNP} contain a propagator with zero momentum flowing through it.
+Although BCJ duality gives us a set of well-defined numerators for all diagrams, the diagrams with on-shell or vanishing intermediate propagators are ill-defined.
+However, all such ill-defined diagrams do not contribute to the standard two- and three-particle cuts and give vanishing contributions after integration.
+In more detail, ill-defined diagrams (e), (f), and (h)--(k) in \fig{Fig:PandNP} contain scale-free integrals that integrate to zero.
+We also note that, using the numerators in \eqn{IntegralNumerators}, well-defined diagrams (d) and (g) also contain scale-free integrals that vanish after integration.
+Diagrams (f), (h), and (j) in \fig{Fig:PandNP} contain a tadpole subdiagram.
 We set these to zero, just as they are set to zero in Feynman diagrams since the tadpole integral is scale free in dimensional regularization.
 Diagrams (e), (i), and (k) are also ill-defined for on-shell external legs because of the propagator carrying an on-shell momentum.
-With Feynman diagrams, this is normally dealt with by taking the legs off shell; in principle, we can also define an off-shell continuation.
-However, such bubble-on-external-leg contributions vanish in dimensional regularization, since the integrals are also scale free.
+With Feynman diagrams, this is normally dealt with by taking the legs off shell; in principle, we can also define an off-shell continuation, although it is nontrivial to do so consistently in our case.
+However, such ill-defined bubble-on-external-leg contributions again vanish in dimensional regularization, since the integrals are also scale free.
 In the gauge-theory case, although vanishing, these integrals can potentially contain ultraviolet divergences that cancel completely against infrared divergences.
 However, in the gravity case, which we are interested in here, the integrals are suppressed by an additional power of the on-shell invariant $k_i^2=0$ and therefore lead to ultraviolet divergences with zero coefficient.
 Diagrams (d) and (g) in \fig{Fig:PandNP} may appear to have nonvanishing cut contributions, but inverse propagators in the numerator cancel propagators, again leaving scale-free integrals that vanish.

 In summary, the two-loop four-point all-plus-helicity pure Yang-Mills amplitude in a duality-satisfying representation is given by

 where $x$ labels diagrams in \fig{Fig:PandNP} with nonvanishing numerators. $S^x$ is the symmetry factor of diagram $x$, while $C_{1234}^x$ is the color factor.
 The partial amplitudes are given by